getpatchwork/patchwork/docs/deployment.md

 **NOTE:** The [pkgs.org][ref-pkgs] website provides a great reference for identifying the name of these dependencies.

-### Configure patchwork
+### Configure Patchwork

 You will also need to configure a [settings][ref-django-settings] file for Django.
-A sample settings file is provided that defines default settings for patchwork.
+A sample settings file is provided that defines default settings for Patchwork.
 You'll need to configure settings for your own setup and save this as `production.py`.

     $ cp patchwork/settings/production.example.py \